Burr (cutter): Description

-Burrs are spun quickly to maintain the ideal surface speed and cutting conditions (thousands or tens of thousands of RPM; often the top speed available on a given spindle).
-Because they are constructed of tungsten carbide, the cutters in the image can operate at higher speeds than comparable "HSS" cutters while still maintaining their cutting edges.
+To achieve optimal surface speed and cutting conditions, burrs are rapidly rotated at high speeds, often in the range of thousands or tens of thousands of RPM, which is typically the maximum speed supported by a given spindle.
+The cutters depicted in the image, being made of tungsten carbide, can withstand and operate at these elevated speeds.
+This allows them to function at higher velocities compared to equivalent "HSS" (High-Speed Steel) cutters, all the while retaining the sharpness of their cutting edges.

 Because the cutting edges of burrs are so small, they can often be touched when spinning by a finger without cutting the skin, which flexes out of the way, although it would not be safe to pinch or grip them from two sides.
 Hard metal or ceramic workpieces cannot flex beyond the cutting edges, so the tools remove material from them.
-This characteristic makes burrs suitable for degrind the teeth' hard enamel, yet leaves soft mouth tissues unharmed if the tool unintentionally touches as the tool will grind the hard enamel of teeth, yet leaves soft mouth tissues unharmed if the tool should unintentionally touch them.
+This characteristic makes burrs suitable for use in dentistry, as the tool will grind the hard enamel of teeth, yet leaves soft mouth tissues unharmed if the tool should unintentionally touch them.